 It’s 18 slopes at Cataloochee

 You don’t need to be an expert skier to enjoy winter sports in Haywood County.
 If “pizza slice” and “French fry” sound more like a perfect lunch combo than skiing rules of thumb, Cataloochee Ski Area is the perfect place for you to get your bearings.
 Take a beginner’s lesson with their instructors and work your way up the mountain.
 More seasoned skiers can go right on to more difficult runs, like Upper Omigosh and Alley Cat.
 Don’t worry—if skiing and snowboarding isn’t your thing, anyone can fulfill the need for speed at Tube World in Maggie Valley.
-But the best part about a ski trip here, hands down, is that kids stay free at many of our local accommodations!

 It’s a romantic getaway